endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 ## Mutable

-Use "mutable" only for class members not related to the outwardly visible state of the class.
+Use `mutable` only for class members not related to the outwardly visible state of the class.
 For example, if a class caches the result of a complex calculation, that may be stored in a mutable variable.
 Similarly, if a class owns a worker thread that it communicates with, a const function checking on the worker's status may need to use a mutable mutex.

 ## Nested classes